-A quotas file (named quotas) must exist in the root directory of a file system for any of the quotas commands to work.
-This is a BSD quotas implementation requirement, and is also applicable to VxFS quotas.
+A quotas file (named quotas) must exist in the root directory of a file system for any of the quota commands to work.
 The quotas file in the root directory is referred to as the external quotas file.
-VxFS also maintains an internal quotas file for its internal use.
+VxFS also maintains an internal quotas file for its own use.

-The quotas administration commands read and write the external quotas file to get or change usage limits.
-The internal quotas file is used to maintain counts of blocks and inodes used by each user.
+The quota administration commands read and write to the external quotas file to obtain or change usage limits.
+VxFS uses the internal quotas file to maintain counts of data blocks and inodes used by each user.
 When quotas are turned on, the quota limits are copied from the external quotas file into the internal quotas file.
 While quotas are on, all the changes in the usage information as well as changes to quotas are registered in the internal quotas file.
-When quotas are turned off, the contents of the internal quotas file are flushed into the external quotas file so that all data is in sync between the two files.
+When quotas are turned off, the contents of the internal quotas file are flushed into the external quotas file so that all data is in sync between the two files.]

-Quota commands
+Quota Commands

-Note: Most of the quotas commands in VxFS (as with ufs) are similar to BSD quotas commands.
+Note Most of the quota commands in VxFS (as with UFS) are similar to BSD quota commands.
 However, the quotacheck command is an exception-VxFS does not support an equivalent command.
-This is discussed in more detail in "quotacheck With VxFS."
+This is discussed in more detail in "Quota Checking With VxFS."

-In general, quota administration for VxFS is performed using commands similar to ufs quota commands.
-On Solaris, the available quota commands are ufs specific (that is, these commands work only on ufs file systems).
+In general, quota administration for VxFS is performed using commands similar to UFS quota commands.
+On Solaris, the available quota commands are UFS specific (that is, these commands work only on UFS file systems).
 For this reason, VxFS supports a similar set of commands that work only for VxFS file systems.